 Synthetic fibers

-Dope dyeing has a lower environmental impact compared to traditional dyeing methods.
+Dope dyeing has a lower environmental impact compared to traditional dyeing methods such as fabric dyeing or yarn dyeing.
 The dyes are applied as pellet pigments to the pellet raw materials before being spun into yarn.
 With this method, there is a great reduction in water, energy and chemicals used, without limiting the quality of the product.

 NATURAL DYES